-The secondary allocator for the residual Total Asset pool is network capacity (kVA), i.e. a proportional allocation across all load groups.
+The secondary allocator for the residual Total Asset pool is network capacity (kVA), i.e. a proportional allocation across all load groups based on connection capacity.
 We believe that this is the best proxy for allocating shared assets fairly to each Customer Load Group.
 Network capacity is before diversity demand at the medium voltage bus based on anytime maximum demand.
 Again a summary can be seen in Appendix 1 that shows result of assets allocated to each Customer Load Group.